Interfaces allow (or deny) access to a resource outside of a snap’s confinement.

 Following our previous example, you would disconnect vlc:audio-record with the following command:

 When an automatic connection (see above) is manually disconnected, its disconnected state is retained after a snap refresh.
-The
+This state is even stored after a snap has been removed, including removal with the

 --forget flag can be added to the disconnect command to reset this behaviour, and consequently, re-enable the automatic re-connection after a snap refresh.